kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/prometheus.md

 Users should think carefully about their configured scrape interval.
 Note that the Istio addon for prometheus configures it to 15s.
 This is great for demos but may be too frequent for production scenarios.
 The prometheus helm charts set a default of 1m, which is more reasonable for most installations, but may not be the desired frequency for any particular setup.

 The recommendation for Kiali is to set the longest interval possible, while still providing a useful granularity.
-The longer the interval, the less data points scraped, reducing processing, storage, and computational overhead.
-But, the impact on Kiali should be understood.
-First, it is important to realize that request rates (or byte rates, message rates, etc) require a minumum of two data points:
+The longer the interval the less data points scraped, thus reducing processing, storage, and computational overhead.
+But the impact on Kiali should be understood.
+It is important to realize that request rates (or byte rates, message rates, etc) require a minumum of two data points:

 `rate = (dp2 - dp1) / timePeriod`